LiquidLemon/rust-modules/README.md

 `nested` has yet another module nested inside of it but this time let's look at a different approach to nesting.
 Next to `foo/mod.rs` we have both `foo/nested.rs` and `foo/nested/` (a directory).
-File will have all code which lives in `crate::foo::nested` while the directory is where we'll find anything that belongs to further nested modules.
+The file will have all code which lives in `crate::foo::nested` while the directory is where we'll find anything that belongs to deeper nested modules.

 `foo/nested.rs`
 ```rs